 In the USA you need eight hundred skydives under your belt before you can take others along for the ride as a Tandem Instructor.
 The skydiving industry is built on a foundation of income generated by tandem skydiving, and as such, there is a steady demand for reliable, personable instructors to introduce the general public to the world of freefall.
 For many tandem instructors, taking tandem students for their first jump is an amazing privilege that gives them repeated access to the energy and thrill of what it is like to skydive for the first time.

-Teaching others to jump by themselves is for many professional skydivers the best job you can have – passing on your passion for the sport to eager new students who have got the bug the same way they did.
-The most common method of achieving a skydiving license is through the Accelerated Freefall Course and to be an AFF instructor you need 500 jumps.
+Teaching others to jump by themselves is for many professional skydivers the best job they can have.
+At skydiving school, they’re passing their passion for the sport on to eager new students who have the skydiving bug the same way they did.
+The most common method of achieving a skydiving license is through the Accelerated Freefall Course.
+To be an AFF instructor you need 500 jumps.

 Skydiving careers are often made up of various roles, and while some specialize in a single area, there are just as many industry professionals who seek to broaden their knowledge and expertise to contain as many skydiving jobs as possible.
-The jobs listed above can be thought of as stepping stones in a richly rewarding career that allows you to level up as you gain the correct experience.
-What are you waiting for!
+The jobs listed above are stepping stones in a richly rewarding career that allows you to level up as you gain the correct experience.
+What are you waiting for?